gigachad80/Dork-Vault/README.md

 ### 🙃 Why I Created This

-Actually, whenever I do OSINT, especially when it's on a person for cybercrime purposes, I end up using so many dorks that I keep forgetting them, and the browser history gets filled with 70-80 different dorks ( ofc, using different operators and different types of available data).
+Actually, whenever I do OSINT, especially when it's on a person especially cybercriminals & scammers , I end up using so many dorks that I keep forgetting them, and the browser history gets filled with 70-80 different dorks ( ofc, using different operators and different types of available data).
 So, I decided to create my own DorkSaver, because I couldn’t find any Chrome extension like that.
 And I can’t really manage it through the terminal or a notes app, because I’d have to keep switching screens again and again — whereas if I use a browser extension, it becomes much more efficient.

 ### 💖 Credits